rlaurika/fso18/osa3/puhelinluettelo_backend/README.md

-# Phonebook backend app
+# Phonebook app

-This is a super simple API that serves some phonebook data (name, number).
+This is a super simple API and a frontend that serves some phonebook data (name, number).
+Made as an exercise for the University of Helsinki Full stack open 2018 course:

-Made as an exercise for the University of Helsinki Full stack open 2018 course: http://mooc.fi/courses/2018/fullstack/
+http://mooc.fi/courses/2018/fullstack/

 ## Deploying in OpenShift